RoshanPanahi2019/Datascience/Comment_Classification_NLP/Readme.md

 ![LabelDistribution](https://user-images.githubusercontent.com/55706949/186999007-bf799541-2fef-4cc7-ab29-bb151212daca.png)

 As shown in the figure above, the dataset is unbalanced in terms of number of target classes.
-This would result in bias to the majority class.
-Therefore, the X method is used to smaple more from the minority class (TBD).
+This would result in bias towards the majority class.
+Therefore, the X method is used to sample more from the minority class (TBD).

 ### 4. Data Pre-Processing:
  Data was devided into train/test with the 0.6/0.4 ratio.